OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

 ### Proposed Talks or Deep-Dives:

+0. **Opening**
+	- 'Welcome back to the Automotive Work Group, and update from Toyota' by Masato Endo, Toyota
 1. **Regulations Impacting the Automotive Supply Chain**
 	- 'How OpenChain standards can help manage the United States Executive Order, NTIA Minimum Requirements, CRA and more' by Shane Coughlan, OpenChain Project
 2. **New OpenChain SBOM Study Group**